 Tuesday & Wednesday, June 4 & 5, 2019

-The workshop provides an overview and critical comparison of major analytical techniques for materials characterization with emphasis on practical applications on various fields of Engineering, Physics, Chemistry, etc. Presentations and instrument demonstrations will span from basic to advanced topics suitable to both novice and experienced scientists.
-Several walkthrough examples will focus on problem-solving strategies, instrumental resolution requirements and potential artifacts on data collection and interpretation.
+The workshop provides an overview and critical comparison of major analytical techniques for materials characterization (AFM, SEM, TEM, XRD, DSC, Raman, XPS, etc.) with emphasis on practical applications in Engineering and the Physical and Life Sciences.
+Presentations and instrument demonstrations span basic to advanced topics suitable for both novice and experienced scientists.
+Walk-through examples focus on problem-solving strategies, instrument resolution requirements, potential artifacts in data collection, and tips for data interpretation.

 Program PDF coming soon!

-- MRL staff scientists with 20+ years of hands-on experience in materials characterization.
+- MRL staff scientists with years of hands-on experience in materials characterization

-- Vendors exhibit show with live instrument demos and scientists on-site discussing advanced applications.
+- Vendor exhibit show with live instrument demos and scientists on-site discussing advanced applications

 Only $75 per person including breakfast and lunch for both days, and evening reception on the first day.